lumonkey/HiWorld/README.md

 **Optional Nice-to-have Stories**

 * Posts for user to share their day with friends(friends only).
-* Gender icon on the side of the profile picture (i.e. pink user as female blue as male)
 * Profile Add-On: personal interests , recent post(users agreed to be seen by strangers) etc.
-* Optional modify search by gender button (i.e. only shows users with specific gender nearby)

 ### 2. Screen Archetypes